-Join Richard Harrington for an in-depth discussion in this video Exploring the Fusion/Real Estate workflow using photos taken outside, part of Up and Running with Photomatix Pro.
+Join Richard Harrington for an in-depth discussion in this video Exploring the Fusion/Real Estate workflow using photos taken outside, part of Learning Photomatix Pro.

 …Another place that HDR really comes in handy,…is when dealing with photos of real estate.…Lot of times you want to be able to show things like the…beautiful view outside of an interior, or all of the great details in…an architectural piece but you're dealing with really bright highlights, the sky,…shadowy areas and it begets a bit difficult to see the whole range.…Well, the good news is that we can do…that, again using a very natural method with fusion.…And Photomatix offers some methods, specifically for real estate.…